Leopold Socha

-Leopold "Poldek" Socha (August 28, 1909 – May 12, 1946) was a Polish sewage inspector in the city of Lwów (now Lviv, Ukraine).
+Leopold "Poldek" Socha (28 August 1909 – 12 May 1946) was a Polish sewage inspector in the city of Lwów (now Lviv, Ukraine).
 During World War II, Socha used his knowledge of the city's sewage system to shelter a group of Jews from Nazi persecution and their supporters of different nationalities.
 In 1978 he was recognized by the State of Israel as Righteous Among the Nations.

 Biography

 Socha lived in a poor neighborhood of Lwów, Poland and worked for the municipal sanitation department and secretly as a burglar and thief.
-In 1943, he began hiding twenty Jewish refugees in sewage canals in German-occupied Lwów.
+In 1943, he began hiding twenty one Jewish refugees in sewage canals in German-occupied Lwów.
 The Jews had fled through their floorboards to evade German capture.